-- First line: how risks are managed and controlled through the dayto-day operations of the business.
-The first line of defence is carried out by operational management and central functions (such as HR and finance) that directly support the Group's activities - Second line: how we oversee the framework to ensure it operates effectively.
+- First line: how risks are managed and controlled through the day-to-day operations of the business.
+The first line of defence is carried out by operational management and support functions (such as HR and finance) that directly influence the Group's activities - Second line: how we oversee the framework to ensure it operates effectively.
 The second line of defence is carried out by functions that oversee or specialise in risk management and compliance (including health and safety, security, risk management and quality control), providing specialist expertise, support, challenge and assistance in managing risk in the first line of defence

 Third line: provides independent and objective assurance and advice on the adequacy and effectiveness of governance and risk management.
-The third line of defence is carried out by our Internal Audit and Assurance function or external specialists
+The third line of defence is carried out independently by our internal Audit and Assurance function or external specialists